leporello-js/leporello-js/README.md

 - `setTimeout`
 - `clearTimeout`

+Leporello.js follows this process to manage IO calls:
+- Initially, when the code is run, Leporello.js traces all IO calls, storing arguments and return values in an array as a trace.
-Leporello.js traces all IO calls when the code is run for the first time.
-Then, every time you edit your code, Leporello.js tries to execute it, taking results of IO calls from the trace (it is called replay).
-Traced calls are stored in array.
+- Whenever you edit your code, Leporello.js attempts to execute it, using the results of IO calls from the trace (replay).
-While replay, when IO call is made, Leporello.js takes next call from the array, and checks if function and arguments are the same for current call and traced call.
-If they are the same, then Leporello.js returns result from the trace.
-To compare arguments for equality, Leporello.js uses deep equality comparison with `JSON.stringify`.
-Otherwise, the trace gets discarded, and Leporello.js executes code again, this time without the trace, so the new trace array is populated.
+- During replay, when an IO call is made, Leporello.js compares the current call to the traced call in the array.
+It checks if the function and arguments are the same.
+If they match, Leporello.js returns the result from the trace.
+- To compare arguments for equality, Leporello.js uses deep equality comparison with `JSON.stringify`.
+- If they do not match, the trace is discarded, and Leporello.js executes the code again, this time without the trace.
+This process populates a new trace array.

-If you want to discard trace manually, there is a button and a hotkey for this.
+Additionally, there are options to manually discard the trace, including a button and a hotkey for this purpose.

 ## Hotkeys